imrashidov/OneStudio-task/README.md

 2. In the project directory, you can run: `npm start`

-3. To run json-server, you need to go to the "api" folder and type "json-server --watch db.json"
+3. Need to go to the "api" folder and type "json-server --watch db.json" for run json-server